RobertZetterlund/intro-to-ai/assignment2/report.md

 # Task 5

+ The reason it is important to use a seperate test set is because you want to be able to check how well your model is performing.
+If you don't split the data into training and test data, but instead use all data for both training and testing, your model won't generalize well for unseen data.
+Your model will always do well on the "test" data as it is the same data that has been used for the training, but when tasked to predict unseen data, the results probably won't be as good.

+ If you at the other hand do split the data into training and test data, you will be able to compare different models and see which does best on the unseen test data.
+If you then a find a model that performs well on the unseen test data, you can be more confident that it will predict any new unseen data quite well.
 <!-- Explain why it is important to use a separate test (and sometimes validation) set -->

 Overfitting?